tweag/nickel/examples/README.md

     ```

 - *Configurations*: some examples return records representing configuration.
 You
-  can run them directly as well, or use `export` subcommand to see the result
+  can run them directly as well, or use the `export` subcommand to see the result
   serialized as JSON, which might be more readable:

     ```console